b-adamson/ETH-Submission/ReadMe.md

 RugRadar:

 Uses a random forest LLM to analyse memecoin history in terms of past price and google search analytics of the coin ticker code (e.g. $USDC)
+If its about to be rugpulled closer to 100, if stable closer to 0

 Build instructions: